 - Putting together samples and templates to help sell the offer

-- Writing persuasive letters to parents, carers and guardians
+- Writing persuasive letters to parents, carers or guardians

 Promote the fundraiser

-Time to tell everyone about the details and promote the fundraiser
+Tell everyone about the details and promote the fundraiser.
+But how?

-- Run notices in your newsletter – give plenty of time – maybe do a countdown over a number of weeks – offer discounts for early/or pre-purchases
+- Run notices in your newsletter.
+Maybe do a countdown over a number of weeks.
+Offer discounts for early or pre-purchases

-- Display the sample in a common area to give everyone a chance to see the size and quality
+- Display the sample in a common area so everyone will have a chance to see the size and quality

 - Put up posters with the details of your fundraiser